• Skip to primary navigation

 What Is Peanut Butter Powder?

-• PBfit Powder: Gives baked goods the real deal peanut butter flavor with less than ⅓ of the calories of regular peanut butter.
+• PBfit powder: Gives baked goods the real deal peanut butter flavor with less than ⅓ of the calories of regular peanut butter.
+You can use any peanut butter powder for these cookies and all my other pb fit recipes.

 • Water: Adds moisture to the peanut butter powder before adding it to the cookie dough.

-• Almond Flour: Is made from ground blanched almonds and can be used 1:1 as a substitute for all-purpose flour in many recipes.
+• Almond flour: Made from ground blanched almonds and can be used 1:1 as a substitute for all-purpose flour in many recipes.

-• Honey: Adds sweetness without any refined sugar.
+• Honey: Adds sweetness without the need for brown sugar.
 It also helps the cookie dough draw in and retain moisture.
+There's no need to use fancy local honey here because you lose a lot of those benefits during baking.
+So just use inexpensive honey.

 NOTE: You can print the FULL recipe with all ingredients & detailed instructions below!

 • This dough is sticky.
-For less mess, use a cookie scoop to scoop the dough into 1 inch rounds.
+For less mess, use a cookie scoop to scoop the dough into 1-inch rounds cookie dough balls.

 • If the dough is too sticky to scoop, cover it with plastic wrap and stick it in the fridge until it firms up a bit.
 Chilling the dough also helps hydrate the almond flour and activates the baking soda.